citusdata/citus_docs/admin_guide/upgrading_citus.rst

 **1. Download and install Citus 5 on the server having the to-be-upgraded 4.0 data directory**

 Follow the :ref:`installation instructions<requirements>` appropriate for your situation (e.g. single-machine or multi-machine).
-These instructions use the Citus package for your operating system, and includes PostgreSQL 9.5 as a dependency.
+These instructions use the Citus package for your operating system, which includes PostgreSQL 9.5 as a dependency.

 .. note::
     The instructions below assume that the PostgreSQL installation is in your path.
 If not, you will need to add it to your PATH environment variable.
 For example: